O-K-G/code-snippets/README.md

 # code-snippets
-Code snippets for tests and new things that I try.
+These are code snippets for tests and new things that I try.
-The snippets are in the 'client' folder.
+The snippets are available here - https://github.com/O-K-G/code-snippets/tree/main/client/src/components .
-To run on a local machine, in 'client', simply run 'npm install' and then 'npm start'.
+The results can be seen here: https://cup-o-code.herokuapp.com .